lambdaclass/cairo-vm_in_go/README.md

 }
 ```

-Some auxiliary methods where added for this method:
+Some auxiliary methods were added for this method:

 *Instruction.Size*